 This certificate curriculum is designed to prepare students to work in a variety of child care settings with children from infancy through age eight.
 The curriculum consists of a core of 21 credit hours directly related to early childhood education.
 The curriculum is designed to be completed within two semesters or over a longer period of time if a student chooses.
 Students may apply earned credits toward an A.A.S. in early childhood education technology.

-PROGRAM 1 REQUIREMENTS ED 200 Young Children ED 121 ED 122 Child Growth and Development 3 Curriculum Planning in Early Childhood Education 3 Practicum in Early Childhood Education 3 Infant and Toddler Development and Curriculum Planning EN PY 200 101 102 108 Children's Literature ED 124 ED 125 ED 126 or School-Age Child Care
+ED 120 Child Growth and Development3

+ED 121 Curriculum Planning in Early

+Childhood Education3

+ED 122 Practicum in Early Childhood Education 3

+ED 123 Infant and Toddler Development and

+Curriculum Planning

+01 [°]

+ED 124 School-Age Child Care